Rosa Márquez: International career

 Márquez made her debut for the national team on 15 June 2021, coming on as a substitute for Alexia Putellas against Denmark.
-She became the first player from Real Betis' academy to play for the Spain national team and the third Real Betis player overall to represent them.
+She became the first player from Real Betis's academy to play for the Spain national team and the third Real Betis player overall to represent them.

 Personal life

 Outside of football, Márquez studies physical therapy.
 She cites Andrés Iniesta as an influence both inside and outside of her footballing career.